teleidoskopbild/Shareboard/README.md

 **Please Note:**
-The project is hosted on an OnRender server, so it may take a few moments to start initially, as the server might be in a "cold start" state.
+The project is hosted on an OnRender server, so it may take 60-90 Seconds to start initially, as the server might be in a "cold start" state.